 If you’re not a massive fan of crowds, which you’re bound to discover at Gullfoss, you could head to Faxi Waterfall instead.
 Faxi is 10 minutes south of Geysir, or 20 minutes from Gullfoss on Route 35.
 When we arrived here mid-afternoon we were the only people other than a couple of locals fishing in the river.
 Despite being somewhat smaller than Gullfoss, Faxi is still a beautiful waterfall, and in a lovely area to take a quiet stroll or even enjoy a picnic.

 Kerið Crater Lake

-The final stop on our trip was Kerid Crater Lake, around half an hour south-west from Faxi.
+The final stop on our Golden Circle itinerary was Kerid Crater Lake, around half an hour south-west from Faxi.

 Kerið is a 55 meter deep volcanic crater.
 It is believed the crater was formed when the original volcano erupted and emptied it’s magma, resulting in the structure collapsing into an empty chamber, later filling with water.

 Despite being a lesser-known attraction on the Golden Circle, as well as having a small entrance fee of around £3 per adult to enter, I would definitely recommend adding Kerid to your tour.
 The red volcanic rock contrasted with the turquoise water is a truly beautiful sight (and a perfect picture opportunity).
 You can also walk right down to the water on one side and sit on a lone bench to enjoy the crater from a different viewpoint.